 As a special educator, taking care of yourself for your mental and physical well-being is important.
 To help you out, we’ve listed five simple self-care tips that will save you from burnout.

 Let’s get real.
 Choosing special education as a career isn’t easy.
 The profession demands a 4-year bachelor’s degree with professional training.
 Many graduated students later pursue a masters in special education online along with their jobs.
 An online master’s program can have flexible hours, and since you won’t have to commute to the campus, you’ll save a lot of time and money.

 With the time you have at hand, you can enjoy some personal time.
 Find a hobby that can help you detox from the stress at work.
-You could read books, cook or bake, play an instrument, paint, hike or trek, or go shopping.
-Investing time and energy in activities you enjoy releases happy hormones and promotes mental well-being.
+You could read books, take cooking classes, play an instrument, paint, hike or trek, or go shopping.
+Investing time and energy in activities, you enjoy releases happy hormones and promotes mental well-being.

 Teaching a room of kids will starve you!
 Your first instinct might be to grab a shot of caffeine and a big juicy burger, but it will not meet your body’s nutrient requirements.
 It’s important to have fresh food and incorporate a lot of fruits, vegetables, and water into your diet.
 Although it can be time consuming, you must prepare yourself a healthy snack for you to take to work and have during recess.
 Not only will snacking help you refuel during your tiresome routine, but it will also prevent you from eating junk during your sudden hunger pangs.

 Running around kids, dealing with tantrums, and trying out different unique teaching strategies for children with disabilities can drain you by the end of the day.
 All you’ll want to do when you reach home is sleep until it’s time to get ready for the next day.